adamnieto/django/README.md

 Created by Adam Nieto

 ## Motive
 Although Django does an amazing job at autoescaping variables in templates, it is still possible to have an XSS attack by making silly mistakes.
 These mistakes can occur when one uses tag filters that intentionally turn off autoescaping.
 The intention of this version of Django is to create a Django framework that provides warnings of possible XSS vulnerabilities by looking for tag filters that turn autoescaping off.
-The inspiration for this version of django was to eliminate confusion that may occur with the "safe" tag filter.
-This filter may confuse Django newcomers into believing that adding "|safe" to a template variable is actually asking Django to make the variable safe from XSS attacks (when it actually does the exact opposite).
+The inspiration for this version of django was to bring attention to possible areas in the template that may be vulnerable to attack.
+Note that this version of Django is extra cautious, however, you are given the option to suppress warnings.

 ---

 ## Changes
 This version of Django adds XSS detection capabilities to Django version 1.11.9.
-It completes the XSS checks during system checks when the `runserver` command is executed with `manage.py`.
+It performs XSS vulnerability checks for common template tags that when used incorrectly can be vulnerable to attack.

-Take a look at the the following files to see the new additions and changes:
+Take a look at the the following files to see the new additions:

 1. `django/middleware/XSSDetector.py`
 2. `django/core/management/commands/runserver.py`

 ---
 ## XSSDetector
-This class is provided with absolute paths of templates from the Django app and will check templates (html files) that contain variables that are not escaped.
-If it finds unescaped variables it will warn the user from the console by providing a warning with the location of the vulnerability along with the template name.
+This class will check templates (html files) that contain variables that can potentially by a risk to XSS attack.
+If it finds possibly unescaped variables it will warn the user from the console by providing a warning with the location of the vulnerability along with the template name.

 Example: